Milton Hershey School Senior Gives Advice to Freshmen

 To start, I would suggest interacting with as many MHS staff members as possible.
 They are the gateway to connections that may lead you to a brighter future.
 The connections that you make at MHS can have a lasting impact on your life.

 In my sophomore year, I applied for an internship.
 My teachers were my references and they vouched for my experience and qualifications.
-Never underestimate the relationships you make with your teachers, houseparents, and extra-curricular leaders.
+Never underestimate the relationships you make with your teachers, houseparents, extra-curricular leaders and alumni and the advice they can offer.

 One opportunity at MHS I regret not doing is applying for international travel through the school’s Multicultural and Global Education program.
 Although right now, travel restrictions look a lot different than my time at MHS, I hope you get the opportunity.
 I had three and a half years to apply but did not.
 If there is a country you would like to visit, take the opportunity, and travel to learn about their culture.
 You won’t regret it!